Tech pioneer Sir Clive Sinclair dies aged 81

 His daughter Belinda told The Guardian that he died at home in London on Thursday morning.

-She told the newspaper: “He was a rather amazing person.
+She said: “He was a rather amazing person.
 Of course, he was so clever and he was always interested in everything.
 My daughter and her husband are engineers so he’d be chatting engineering with them.”

-Sir Clive had considerably less success with his Sinclair C5 tricycle that he struggled to sell and the company that made them eventually went into liquidation.
+He was still working on his inventions last week “because that was what he loved doing”, said Ms Sinclair.
+“He was inventive and imaginative and for him it was exciting and an adventure, it was his passion,” she added.

+Born in 1940, Sir Clive left school at the age of 17, becoming a technical journalist writing specialist manuals.

 The first home computer he made was called the ZX80 and retailed for £79.95 in kit form and sold more than 50,000 units.